 The Motion Dance Collective is an award-winning screendance production company founded by Omari 'Motion' Carter in 2011.
-Since it's beginnings The MDC has gained worldwide recognition as a production company that produces thought-provoking work combining dance and moving image, to tell relevant stories through the hybrid practice that is screendance.
+Since it's beginnings The MDC has gained worldwide recognition as a production company that produces thought-provoking dance-films, to tell relevant stories through the hybrid practice that is screendance.

-The MDC's purpose is to innovate the screendance production process, present audiences with thought-provoking dance-on-screen narratives and engage artists with playful and educational digital-dance workshops.
+The MDC's purpose is to innovate the dance-film production process, present audiences with thought-provoking dance-on-screen narratives and engage artists with playful and educational digital-dance workshops.

 OMARI 'MOTION' CARTER

 FOUNDER & CREATIVE DIRECTOR

-Omari is a screendance practitioner and body-percussionist based in London (UK) and, for the past decade, has been choreographing, teaching and performing for music videos, film, television and theatre.
-A first class BA (Hons) degree in Performing Arts led Omari to perform for 6 years in the West End and international touring productions of ‘Stomp!’.
+Omari is a screendance practitioner, lecturer and body percussionist based in London and, for the past decade, has been choreographing, teaching, and performing for music videos, film, television, and theatre.
+A first-class BA (Hons) degree in Performing Arts at London Metropolitan University led Omari to perform for 7 years in the West End and international touring productions of ‘Stomp!’.
 During this time, Omari choreographed, directed, performed, and produced a varied reel of dance-film work with Screendance production company, The Motion Dance Collective, which he founded in 2011.

 As a director, videographer, and editor, Omari has created digital-dance and documentary content for Breakin’ Convention Hip Hop Theatre Festival (UK), Parkinson’s UK, Dance Woking, DanceXchange, South East Dance, Akademi (UK), Calmer UK, National Centre for Circus Arts, Jason Mabana Dance, Pagrav Dance Company, and Mouvement Perpétuel (Canada).